logux/docs/3-concepts/2-action.md

 Logux Server response with `logux/processed` when it received and processed the action from the client. `action.id` of `logux/processed` will be equal to `meta.id` of received action.

 Logux Server uses [client ID] sends `logux/processed` back to the client.
-So all browser tabs will recieve this action from the server.
+So all browser tabs will receive this action from the server.

 [client ID]: ./1-node.md#cross-tab-communication